Convection-Diffusion-Reaction

 It can combine this with use various limiters:

-can turn off the transverse terms in which case the discretization reduces to the donor cell method.
+In addition, CdrCTU can turn off the transverse terms in which case the discretization reduces to the donor cell method where only normal slopes are used.

 Face extrapolation